jacobgb24/SmashRandomizer/README.md

 **Legal**
 This app has no association with Nintendo or Super Smash Bros.
 Ultimate.
 All character portraits, character icons, and fonts are the sole property of their respective owners.
 This app is completely free and was created for educational purposes.

+# App Suspended

+This app has been suspended from the Google Play Store.
+Please see [here](app_suspended.md) for details.
+In all likelihood this app will not be available on Google Play and may no longer receive updates.
+Sorry for the inconvenience.